Kongduino/RAK811_BME680/README.md

 ## UPDATE

-Added a `launch.sh` script that uploads the firmware to the board – convenient when you want to upload it to several boards.
+Added a `launch.sh` script that uploads the firmware to the board – convenient when you want to upload it to several boards, or switch quickly between firmwares.
 The firmware is also included.